Arctic Blast Grips Parts Of the U.S., With Snow And Record-Breaking Cold

 Record cold temperatures today.
 Chance of light snow late Wednesday and Wednesday night, then dry with a slight moderating trend to end the week. pic.twitter.com/2MjugNMfoU— NWS Chicago (@NWSChicago) November 12, 2019

-A day after an American Eagle flight slid off the runway at O'Hare Airport during a storm, The Chicago Tribune reports conditions at both O'Hare and Midway international airports "improved slightly" after thousands of flights were delayed or cancelled due to weather.
+A day after an American Eagle flight slid off the runway at O'Hare Airport during a storm, the Chicago Tribune reports conditions at both O'Hare and Midway international airports "improved slightly" after thousands of flights were delayed or canceled because of the weather.

 None of the crew members or passengers on the flight were injured.